mcyhsu/SpotifyPlaylistBackup-PS/readme.md

 ## Results

-After running the script, you will get a CSV for each playlist ID you entered.
+After running the script, it will save a CSV for each playlist ID you entered at the destination you specified.

 ![](https://github.com/mcyhsu/SpotifyPlaylistBackup-PS/blob/main/Assets/csv-files.png?raw=true)